WordPress/Documentation-Issue-Tracker/README.md

 ## About this repository

-The WordPress ecosystem is vast and the numerous sub-projects use a variety of tools to manage their project.
+The WordPress ecosystem is vast, and the numerous sub-projects use various tools to manage their project.
 This makes knowing where to report an issue complicated.
-That's where this repository comes in, to create a single spot anyone can report a documentation issue.
+That's where this repository comes in: anyone can report a documentation issue to create a single spot.

+Read more about this repo [here](https://make.wordpress.org/docs/handbook/github-repository-and-projects/documentation-issue-tracker/).